pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 --------|----|-----------
 Url|xsd:string|Required: The server relative url of the page, supports tokens Overwrite|xsd:boolean|Optional: if set, overwrites an existing page in the case of a wikipage.
-Layout|pnp:WikiPageLayout|Required: Defines the layout of the wikipage
+Layout|WikiPageLayout|Required: Defines the layout of the wikipage
 <a name="webparts"></a>
 ###WebParts
+The webparts to add to the page, optional collection of elements

 ```xml
 <WebParts>